3rdRingwood/3rdringwood.github.io/index.md

 ## LATEST NEWS

-**Current Covid-19 level - Green (updated 26/11/2022)(see updates on OSM)**

-Green Readiness Level.
-Section meetings can continue to take place indoors or outdoors with unlimited numbers.

-All activities must be able to safely manage the risk of transmission of COVID and, if this is not possible, they must not take place.

 Please click the buttons on the blue banner above for more information on our youth sections

 [Beaver Scouts](/beavers/) - Ages range from 6 to 8 years (Meet Thursdays)